+school ye Yes No

-2. If yes, does archived personnel data indicate the paraeducator worked 9 months and completed the appropriate hours of inservice for each of the following school years?
+2. If yes , does archived personnel data ir ndicate the paraedu cator worked 9 months and comp oleted the

+ite hours of inservice for ea ·

 Date Yes No (or unknown) Inservice Hours

 Last school year

 Two school years ago

-Three school years ago
+Three school years ago ]

-If NO to any of the above, paraeducator development is 20 hours for this school year.
-(Tier 1)

-If YES to all of the above, paraeducator development is 10 hours for this school year.
-(Tier 2)

-For New Hires during the current school year - hours would be pro-rated from the date of hire as outlined in the Reimbursement Guide
+lf NO to any of the above, paraeducator development is 20 hours for this school year.
+(Tier 1)lf YES to all of the above, paraeducator development is 10 hours for this school year.
+(Tier 2) For New Hires during the current school year - hours would be pro-rated from the date of hire as outlined in the Reimbursement Guide

-- 3. Professional Development at the discretion of the LEA- Locally Determined.
-(Tier 3) Paraeducator currently holds one of the following licenses and is working in an area directly related to the license they hold: - □ Teaching license from KSDE (not including Substitute or Emergency Substitute license) - □ Related Service Provider eligible for professional level categorical aid - □ Related Service Provider licensed but requiring supervision (current Kansas license on file) - Occupational Therapy Assistant (OTA) - Physical Therapy Assistant (PTA) - Licensed Practical Nurse (LPN) licensed in Kansas or with a multistate license in a compact state that requires continuing education to renew (Missouri does not). - □ Licensed Bachelor Social Worker (LBSW) - Licensed Assistant Behavior Analyst (LaBA)
+F al Development at the or currently holds one of the ney hold: - (Tier 3) related to

+□ Teaching license from KSDE (not including Substitute or Emergency Substitute license) □ Related Service Provider eligible for professional level categorical aid □ Related Service Provider licensed but requiring supervision (current Kansas license on file) □ Occupational Therapy Assistant (OTA) □ Physical Therapy Assistant (PTA) □ Licensed Practical Nurse (LPN) licensed in Kansas or with a multistate license in a compact state that requires continuing education to renew (Missouri does not). □ Licensed Bachelor Social Worker (LBSW) □ Licensed Assistant Behavior Analyst (LaBA)

+Identi fied Profess ional Development Needs

+Traini ng Opportu nities

+Inserv ice hours ar e to be recorded in the prog gram u sed for reimbu ursement